 • Need for judicial education.
 Through feedback from numerous stakeholders, the Sunset review found that judges and attorneys may be unaware of or lack confidence in alternatives to inpatient treatment at state mental health hospitals for forensic patients.
 These community placements are often less expensive than hospital settings and if used appropriately, help reduce demand on the state system.
 Currently, the system houses some forensic patients that could be served in alternative settings.
-An October 2013 snapshot of 201 forensic patients considered unlikely to regain competency found that 76 of the patients (38 percent) were recognized by clinical staff as suitable for placement in a less restrictive setting, such as a highly structured and heavily supervised group home or nursing facility, but their status as forensic commitments complicates community placement.
+An October 2013 snapshot of 201 forensic patients (38 percent) were recognized by clinical staff as suitable for placement in a less restrictive setting, such as a highly structured and heavily supervised group home or nursing facility, but their status as forensic commitments complicates community placement.